 Best writing tool for collaboration

 It might not be the most widely used yet, but when it comes to collaborating with others on a project, Google Docs is the best writing tool out there.
 It lets you access the same document from different devices, see when other users are typing in it in real-time, and allows you to comment.
 Its integration with Google Drive lets users easily share documents with their teams.
 Plus, it’s free unless you need unlimited storage.

-Best writing tool for focus
+Writing tool for focus

 StayFocusd aims to cut the amount of time spent on those intriguing, but ultimately time-wasting, websites that call your name when you’re writing something important.
 You can customize StayFocusd to limit access to specific websites, subdomains, online games, and videos that are your personal downfalls.
 After a certain amount of time, you will be blocked from access for the rest of the day.
 Best of all, it’s free to use, and can catapult your productivity levels to new heights!

-Best writing tool for maximizing productivity
+Effective writing tool for maximizing productivity

-If eliminating distractions isn’t enough to keep you on-task, consider Noisli, a tool that generates ambient background noise.
+If eliminating distractions isn’t enough to keep you on-task, consider Noisli, a writing tool that generates ambient background noise.
 You can combine whatever sounds appeal to you to help block out distracting noises.
 Noisli is great for reducing stress and calming your mind so you can be more creative and get into writing mode more quickly.
 It is free to use.